agility/Agility.AspNetCore/README.md

 ## How to build:
-- From the downloaded source code, `cd AgilityWebCore` and run the following command to build a Release version of the Agility.AspNetCore.dll
+From the downloaded source code, `cd AgilityWebCore` and run the following command to build a Release version of the Agility.AspNetCore.dll

-     > `> dotnet publish -o ../builds`
+`> dotnet publish -o ../builds`

 ## How to pack a Nuget Package
- - From the downloaded source code, `cd AgilityWebCore` and run the following command
+ From the downloaded source code, `cd AgilityWebCore` and run the following command

-	> `> dotnet pack -o ../nupkgs`
+`> dotnet pack -o ../nupkgs`

 ## How to publish as a Nuget Package
- -  - From the `AgilityWebCore` and run command the following command
+From the `AgilityWebCore` and run command the following command

-	> `> dotnet nuget push ../nupkgs/Agility.AspNetCore` --source https://api.nuget.org/v3/index.json --api-key xxxxxxxxxxxxxxxxxxxxxxxxxxx
+`> dotnet nuget push ../nupkgs/Agility.AspNetCore --source https://api.nuget.org/v3/index.json --api-key xxxxxxxxxxxxxxxxxxxxxxxxxxx`

 Follow the [ASP.NET Core](https://help.agilitycms.com/hc/en-us/sections/360002696372-ASP-NET-Core) section on our help site for latest help/guide articles.